New variants of Covid-19 threaten to overwhelm

 Help vulnerable communities survive the pandemic.

-countries in which donations will be spent - Afghanistan, Bangladesh, DR Congo, India, Somalia, South Sudan, Syria and Yemen
+across which donations are being spent - Afghanistan, Bangladesh, DR Congo, India, Somalia, South Sudan, Syria and Yemen

 people in need of assistance in Yemen, the world’s worst humanitarian crisis where Covid-19 is surging